 Azoff said the ALM market is in "a state of flux," with ongoing consolidation, most recently with Micro Focus acquiring Borland and the ALM products of Compuware.
 "They're going to be a new force in that space," he said.

 The agile movement is also impacting the ALM space, he said.
-"We're seeing a whole bunch of smaller companies entering the market and are highly targeted at supporting agile, providing tools that are missing in supporting agile and integrating with the rest of [an organization's]
+"We're seeing a whole bunch of smaller companies entering the market and are highly targeted at supporting agile, providing tools that are missing in supporting agile and integrating with the rest of [an organization's] needs."
+At the same time, the major players like IBM are also targeting the needs of agile development organizations.

 "Another major trend is the ALM vendors recognize they need to incorporate with other tools in the market," Azoff said.
 "That's beneficial for customers.
 They gain flexibility and less lock in, and it makes the market more competitive, which is good for customers."